-In the following, the terms "AVSFHG" and "the Group" both refer to the Alde Valley Suffolk Family History Group.
+In the following, the terms "AVSFHG", "the Group", "we", "us" and "our" all refer to the Alde Valley Suffolk Family History Group.

 To administer the Group and provide a service to you, our members, we need certain data from you.
 As a minimum we need your name and preferably your email address, but, failing that, your postal address.
 We use that minimal information specifically to transmit the Newsletter to you and to administer your membership, including the collection of membership fees.

 We consider this is a lawful basis for processing a limited amount of your personal data.

 The Committee "will be responsible as data controller for ensuring that the records are held securely".
 The "data processors" (or "information officers" as we prefer to call them) are limited to four specific posts within the Committee, namely the Secretary, the Membership Secretary, the Newsletter Editor and the Publicity Officer.
 Currently, the latter two posts are held by the same person.
 The individuals occupying those posts at any particular time are indicated on the AVSFHG "Contact us" webpage with an "ℹ︎", denoting "information officer".
 Only these persons are privy to members' data.

 Someone, like you, whose data is held is a "data subject".

 Article 4(11) of the Regulation stipulates that "Consent of the data subject means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her".
 The duty of AVSFHG is to comply with the spirit of that and honour your trust in us.